zoalfekar-nasser/beyond-css-chef/README.md

 # Chef 🧑‍🍳 - A Professional Front-End Starter Template

-You are absolutely right.
-The original text sounded like it was marketing a product, which can feel inauthentic for a portfolio project.
-The goal is to sound confident and competent, not to oversell.

-Here are a few rewritten versions that are more grounded, professional, and aligned with your goal.
-They remove the exaggeration while still highlighting the project's quality.

-### Option 1 (Recommended - Clear and Professional)

-> **Chef** is the capstone project for Kevin Powell's *Beyond CSS* course, built to demonstrate a comprehensive, hands-on application of modern Sass.
+ **Chef** is the capstone project for Kevin Powell's *Beyond CSS* course, built to demonstrate a comprehensive, hands-on application of modern Sass.
 It implements a full 7-1 architecture and covers key concepts from the course, including custom functions, advanced mixins, and a fluid design system.
 This project serves as a practical showcase of writing scalable and maintainable CSS with a Vite-powered workflow.

 ## 🚀 Live Demo